fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/3d-milling.md

 <!--more-->

+NOtes

+Tool constarints - look at some tools
+Undercuts, tool shoulder and cutting shapes size of wax block - confirm how margins work - try switching them off entirely Minimum feature size

+SRP Player

+Check tools in magazine

+Set machine origin first

+Use Fablab manual as guide - dont need to write all this stuff

+Cut air first!!!

+UNderstandig margins - the job will be centered in the workpiece

+So a 4x4cm job in a workpiece of 5x5cm will have an extra 0.5cm boder all round

 ## Prep for this week's class

 Watch the corresponding Fab Academy lectures.
 We'll be covering part of this content.